 There’s no doubt that a well done PPC ad campaign can pay for itself many times over, but a poorly run campaign can cause you to hemorrhage cash.
 If you’re not sure of what to do with Google Ads, we’d suggest either bringing in a marketing agency to help, taking advantage of Google’s free basic consulting for customers, or hiring a PPC expert for your business.

 As a side note, while we know the quick results that are often seen from Google Ad campaigns can make it seem less urgent to invest in SEO and content marketing, trust us, those are better long term investments for most businesses.
 PPC ad campaigns will only compliment the work you do as it relates to content creation.

 Finally, leverage your social media platforms to drive users to your website by sharing and distributing all that content you’ve worked so hard on.

 It’s been said that you should follow the 80/20 rule.
 This states that you should spend 20% of your time creating the content, then 80% of your time sharing it.
-This may seem overwhelming, but Facebook, LinkedIn, email lists, Twitter, these are all easy places to share your newly created content.
+This may seem overwhelming, but Facebook, LinkedIn, email lists, and Twitter are all easy places to share your newly created content.

-The good news is that once you’ve created those new pieces of content on your website, all you really need to do is capture snippets and takeaways that you can share on the various social platforms to invite users to follow the link, land on your website, and “consume” the content.
+The good news is that once you’ve created new pieces of content on your website, all you really need to do is capture snippets and takeaways that you can share on the various social platforms to invite users to follow your links, land on your website, and “consume” the content.